 9. The MLK and RFK murders took place just two months apart, in an election year.

-12. In the JFK and RFK cases, the KGB brought assassins from different backgrounds together, contenting itself with arranging the murders, not perpetrating them, and distributing the suspicion on various actors and groups.
+10. Murder was at times accompanied by collection of intelligence via interrogation or theft.
+The KGB or a KGB rogue brought assassins from different backgrounds together, contenting themselves with arranging the murders, not perpetrating them, and distributing the suspicion on various actors and groups.

-13. In every case, the KGB had multiple incentives for arranging the murder.
+11. In every case, the KGB had multiple incentives for arranging the murder.
 Of cardinal importance, it was the only suspect that had no disincentive.
 The murders were all part of the KGB’s mission.
 They were very deniable.
 They were low-risk, high-reward acts.

 Thus we can see that, although the KGB sought to vary its approach in order to boost deniability, different cases shared common characteristics.
 In regard to rumors, distractions, patsies, intrusion into fraught situations, casting blame, and collecting intelligence, these characteristics became reasons why the cases have been so hard to resolve.